data2health/DREAM-Challenge/evaluation.md

-# Sample evaluation plan
+# Evaluation plan

 We will evaluate the outcome of this project in the following ways:

-- a
+- TBD
-- b
+- TBD
-- c
+- TBD